 Tim Page, the former classical music critic of the Washington Post wrote: “If you can imagine the dense, perfumed chords of Messiaen’s piano music combined with the clangorous, insistent, near-pictorial tone-clusters of Frederic Rzewski’s Winnsboro Cotton Mill Blues, you will have some idea of what Farrin’s work sounds like.
 Yet it transcends its derivations to leave the distinct impression of its own.”

-Suzanne Farrin is associate professor of Composition and director of the Conservatory of Music at the State University of New York (SUNY) Purchase.
+Suzanne Farrin is associate professor of Composition at the State University of New York (SUNY) Purchase.
 She holds a doctorate in composition from Yale University.
 "Corpo di Terra," released on New Focus Recordings, is devoted entirely to her music, which may also be heard on the VAI, Signum Classics and Albany Records labels.